Bas-W/robotMower_TM24/Code/Programming ESP32S3.md

 2. Press and Release the EN/Reset Button.
 3. Release the Boot Button.

-Upload the program to the ESP32 Dev Module and the ESP32S3 will be programmed.
+Upload the program to the ESP32 Dev Module and after the upload is compleet, press the reset button once more so that the ESP32S3 will be reset.